FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/outsource-auth-system-blueprint.md

 ## Auth outsourcing considerations

 What are the primary considerations when making an outsourcing decision, especially around a component as critical as your identity management system?
+This document is a blueprint for both what you should consider as well as who to get on board if you decide using a third party auth provider makes sense.

 ### Speed to market